Undergraduate Research Mentor Award

 - Compile an application packet.
 Nomination packets should include:

 - a letter of nomination from the supervisor that addresses how the nominee fulfills the evaluation criteria.
+If you are nominating a staff member, please include whether that person works a full-time or part-time position and the degree to which undergraduate research mentoring is an expected part of that role.

 - a list of undergraduates mentored by the nominee, along with a brief (1-3 sentences) description of the research/creative accomplishments of each student (e.g. completion of a thesis, presentations, juried art exhibitions, awards, etc.).
 Note: it is normal for many graduate students to only have one student on this list; this is expected for mentors at this phase in their career and will not count against the nomination.